 Thankfully, the whole game has not turned into a run and gun affair, its only in those battlefield like areas that you find yourself using guns with no suppressors.
 Every act has its "stealth" part where you are either tracking down footsteps in the forest (like a Ninja) or trying to find a secret base by following unsuspecting passer-bys.

 You also have the trusty Mk.
 II which helps you in scouting ahead and procuring items in dangerous locations.
-It has limited battery life, but one can easily Some events are pretty intense in sneaking modeplay through the whole game without finishing a single battery.
+It has limited battery life, but one can easily play through the whole game without finishing a single battery.
 The MK.
 II proves useful in many locations where stealth kills are of most importance.
 You can sneak behind enemies undetected and zap them, after which, snake can silence them forever.
 There are a few irritating things like Otacon always warning you when Mk.II is going out of range, even though one can easily tell by looking at the signal strength indicator.
 There is also the time consuming boot-up process where it takes 3 secs to stretch.
 Mk.II being an essential gameplay element will be used very frequently and hence such minor things irk the player a lot throughout the game.

 Control the Snake